Latch/openkit/documentation/partner_backend.md

 	In case of an error, the API will return the following HTTP error codes and detailed information in the `error_description` field:

 	* HTTP 400
-		* `error="bad.email"`: Missing "email" parameter.
+		* `error="bad.email"`: Missing `email` parameter.

 			⇒ Check the API request to make sure all fields have been populated.

 		* `error="extensibility_error" error_description="UNAUTHORIZED"`: Email account is not authorized or doesn't exist.

-			⇒ Check if the email has been configured in Manager Web.
+			⇒ Check if the email has been configured in Mission Control or programatically via User Kit API.

 		* `error="extensibility_error" error_description="USER_ACCOUNT_NOT_ACTIVE"`: Email account exists, but is not active.